gciatto/kt-mpp/README.md

 - `docStyle` (optional, default value: `"html"`): the Dokka style to be used for Maven publications (one of {`"html"`, `"gfm"`, `"javadoc"`, `"jekyll"`}).

+- `fatJarClassifier` (optional, default value: `"redist"`): the classifier to be used for fat-jars.
+If missing or blank, `"redist"` will be used.

+- `fatJarEntryPoint` (optional, default value: `""`): the fully qualified name of the entry point of the fat-jar.
+If missing or blank, the fat-jar won't have any entry point.

+- `fatJarPlatformInclude` (optional, default value: `""`): map of platforms-specific dependencies to be included when generating fat-jars for multiplatform projects.
+  If missing or blank, only platform agnostic and specific dependencies will be included.
+  E.g. `mac-aarch64: linux, mac; mac: linux; win: linux` will include `linux` dependencies for all platforms, `mac` dependencies for `mac-aarch64`, and `win` dependencies for `win`.

+- `fatJarPlatformNames` (optional, default value: `""`): semi-colon-separated list of platforms for which fat-jars should be generated.
+If missing or blank, fat-jars will be generated for all platforms.
+  E.g., for JavaFX applications, one may set this property to `"linux;win;mac;mac-aarch64"`.

 - `issuesEmail` (optional): issue tracking email (useful for Maven/NPM publications).

 - `issuesUrl` (optional): issue tracking web page URL (useful for Maven/NPM publications).

+- `jsBinaryType` (optional, default value: `"library"`): the type of binary to be generated for a Kotlin JS project (one of {`"executable"`, `"library"`, `"none"`).
+  Publishing on NPM requires `"library"`.

+- `jsPackageName` (optional, default value: `"<rootProject.name>-<project.name>"`): the name of the NPM package to be generated for a Kotlin JS project.
+If missing or blank, the package name will be `<rootProject.name>-<project.name>`.

 - `ktCompilerArgsJs` (mandatory, default value: `""`): free compiler arguments to be passed to the Kotlin compiler when compiling JS sources.